-Smyrna is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
-With a population of 11,319 people and four constituent neighborhoods, Smyrna is the seventh largest community in Delaware.
-Smyrna has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Smyrna, where the median household income is $52,243.00.
+Smyrna is a somewhat small town located in the state of Delaware.
+With a population of 13,149 people and six constituent neighborhoods, Smyrna is the seventh largest community in Delaware.
+Much of the housing stock in Smyrna was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Smyrna economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Smyrna, where the median household income is $63,794.00.

 Also of interest is that Smyrna has more people living here who work in computers and math than 95% of the places in the US.

-The population of Smyrna overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Smyrna, 21.97% have at least a bachelor's degree.
+The education level of Smyrna citizens is a little higher than the average for US cities and towns: 24.37% of adults in Smyrna have at least a bachelor's degree.

-The per capita income in Smyrna in 2010 was $26,812, which is upper middle income relative to Delaware and the nation.
-This equates to an annual income of $107,248 for a family of four.
+The per capita income in Smyrna in 2018 was $33,143, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
+This equates to an annual income of $132,572 for a family of four.
 However, Smyrna contains both very wealthy and poor people as well.

 Smyrna is an extremely ethnically-diverse town.
 The people who call Smyrna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smyrna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Smyrna include German, Italian, English, and Polish.
+Smyrna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.36% of the town’s residents.
+Important ancestries of people in Smyrna include German, Irish, Italian, Polish, and English.

 The most common language spoken in Smyrna is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.